 Purchasing Foods from FTF Approved Vendors (Vendors that are in LionLink)

-Any foods that are purchased by a student group as described above for consumption in meetings, special events, or other programs must have approval from University Events Management and their student group Adviser.
-All FTF approved vendors with such permits and certificates can be identified by contacting UEM or an adviser.
-Here is the List of Vendors Who Accept FTFs 2016-17.xls.
+Any foods that are purchased by a student group as described above for consumption in meetings, special events, or other programs must have approval from University Events Management and their student group adviser.
+All FTF-approved vendors with such permits and certificates can be identified by contacting UEM or an adviser.
+You can view the FTF-Approved Vendor List here.

 All foods that are purchased for consumption must have documentation stating the following: name of establishment, date and time that the order was placed, items that were purchased, and a signature from the person delivering the food with the time the food was delivered.
 Such information should be on the receipt, and if not, the student group should ask the establishment to provide such documentation or manually write it on the receipt.

 Student groups that choose to purchase foods for such events, must observe the food safety standards as outlined by the NYC DOH in regards to proper time and temperature controls as stated in the NYC food protection guide which can be found here.
 It is expected that all foods that are purchased from approved FTF vendors are for immediate consumption and are not for resale unless used for purposes as outlined in Section 3 of this policy.